Service History

 The old schooner

-Moonlight ended her days on September 1903.
-She had come up the lakes under the tow of the
+Moonlight ended its days in September of 1903.
+It had come up the lakes under the tow of the

 Volunteer that he was taking on water.
 An attempt was made to start the steam pumps, but steam could not be raised quickly enough to overcome the rising water.
 The